 5) Press Save.

-After that you should no longer have to deal with automatically playing previews.
-Although Netflix notes that this might take some time to take effect, but you can switch profiles and it should instantly work.
+After that you should no longer have to deal with auto-playing previews – - although Netflix notes that this might take some time to take effect.
+If you'd like it to be instant, you can just switch profiles.

 Also note that this is profile-specific, so you must change the setting for each profile separately, if you so wish.